Askable Notes & Playback

 Playback experience

-To accommodate these different note-taking styles, I designed the playback feature to be as simple and dynamic as possible.
-This includes a note panel to easily view notes taken during the call, an input field to add new notes while rewatching the video, an option to export notes as a CSV file, and finally, an easy way to play the timestamp of the note to revisit key moments of the interview.
+To support these varied approaches, I designed the playback feature to be simple yet dynamic.
+It included a note panel to view notes taken during the call and an input field to add new notes while rewatching the video.
+I also added an export option to download notes as a CSV file and made it easy to play from a note’s timestamp to quickly revisit key moments of the interview.
+This created a seamless way for customers to capture, review, and share their research insights all in one place.

 Release 3